songzhuoran/songzhuoran/README.md

 ### Hi there 👋

-I am an assistant professor at Shanghai Jiao Tong University (SJTU), working on computer architecture design, software-hardware co-design, and GPGPU for flexible/efficient deep learning and cloud gaming applications.
+I am an associate professor at Shanghai Jiao Tong University (SJTU), working on computer architecture design, software-hardware co-design, and GPGPU for flexible/efficient deep learning and cloud gaming applications.
 Before joining SJTU, I received the PhD degree from Shanghai Jiao Tong University of Computer Science and Technology in 2021, where I was supervised by Prof. Xiaoyao Liang.
 And I'm also honored to work with Prof. Li Jiang and Prof. Naifeng Jing during my PhD.

 #### Questions about me